 Individuals in this category are not expected to offer representative expertise on behalf of a large population group, as this expectation would be tokenistic and unfair.
-In the event that broad expertise from those with particular lived experience is required to inform food policy, City staff liaisons will reach out to the appropriate citizen advisory committee (e.g. Seniors Advisory Committee, LGBTQ2+ Advisory Committee or other, as relevant).
+In the event that broad expertise from those with particular lived experience is required to inform food policy, City staff will support VFPC members to connect with members of an appropriate citizen advisory committee for advice (e.g. Seniors Advisory Committee, LGBTQ2+ Advisory Committee or other, as relevant).

 While VFPC members’ lived experiences are anticipated to inform their food policy perspectives, they are not expected to represent the views of broad constituent groups in which they self-identify.